 In the late 1960s I was captain of my high school speech and debate team.
-I won seven trophies and more than a dozen certificates.
+I won seven trophies and seventeen certificates.
 Back then it seemed like the natural order of things: if you do good work, people will notice; achievement and recognition were as inseparable as conjoined twins.
 In the ensuing years I rarely thought about the awards, and for decades they were packed away in a box.
 As I got older, however, I gradually lost faith in the connection between achievement and recognition; their couplings now seem as rare and as uncertain as the mating of California condors.

 Several years ago I got out the box and unpacked the trophies.
 They had suffered some over time: one had a penholder but no pen; the little windup clock that was attached to one trophy no longer worked; and two of the nameplates had come off.
 The tallest trophy was blue and gold, with a wooden base.
 There probably wasn’t three bucks’ worth of materials in it, but I liked the way it looked and I liked the memory of winning it.
 I put the trophies on display in my study, a few feet from where I’m sitting now.
 It’s like applause from the past, I suppose, but to me it’s better than no applause at all.